ulikoehler/YakDB/ZKVStore/doc/external-protocol.md

 For request/reply sockets the server shall always send an response.
 The server shall send responses as soon as possible.

-If a message isn't recognizable by the server, it shall send this protocol error message.

 Additional bytes in the header frame shall always be ignored by both client and server.

+For request/response connections, the server must always respond with a response that has a response type equivalent to the request type, unless it can't recognize the request at all, it shall respond with the protocol error response listed below.

 ### Protocol error response